sreeharshakv/semantic-data-query/README.md

 ## About The Project

-Building a search system using SPARQL to retrieve results from below semantic datasets
+This is the backend microservice for the search system built with Spring Boot and Apache Jena.
+It queries semantic datasets using SPARQL and provides the necessary API endpoints for the Angular front-end to retrieve results.

 ## Datasets